rpmcmurphy/research-notetaker/README.md

 3. Has conditional search implementation
 4. Seelc2 for multi-select implementation
 5. Eloquent relationship implementation
-6. All the API endpoints implemented for React/Vue implementation
+6. All the API endpoints implemented for React implementation
+7. Includes multi-image/file upload implementation, along with individual image/file delete option
+8. Seeder for the database with pivot table implementation and dynamic image generation for the detail table included

 -   npm
     ```sh